SysAdminHelp/SysAdminHelp.github.io/_posts/2023-06-12-Active-Directory-in-Depth.md

 * Site: Represents a physical location in the network.
 * Schema: Defines the structure of objects in Active Directory.

+The hierarchy for how Group Policies work in AD-DS can be described as follows:
+* Local GPO: Applied to individual computers, stored locally, and takes precedence over other GPOs.

+* Site GPO: Linked to Active Directory sites, applied to all computers within a specific site.

+* Domain GPO: Linked to an entire Active Directory domain, applied to all objects within the domain unless overridden.

+* OU GPO: Linked to specific Organizational Units (OUs) within a domain, applied to objects within those OUs.

-Active Directory enviornments as mentioned in the prior post can range from small to large in complexity.
+* Active Directory enviornments as mentioned in the prior post can range from small to large in complexity.
 This especially applies to the domain structure:

+## Domain Types
 * Single Domain: This is the simplest type of domain structure used in small to medium-sized organizations.
 Everything, such as users, groups, and computers, is contained within a single domain.

 * Tree Domain: A tree domain is a hierarchical structure that connects multiple domains together.
 They share a common parent-child relationship, with a root domain at the top.
 This structure allows for centralized management and delegation of administrative tasks.